rahul7976/filament/README.md

 ### AAR

 Before you attempt to build the AAR, make sure you've compiled and installed the native libraries as explained in the sections above.
-You must have the following ABIs built in `out/android-release/filament/lib/`:
+You must have the following ABIs built-in `out/android-release/filament/lib/`:

 - `arm64-v8a`